 NOTE 5: Whether step B1 is required, in addition to step C1 needs to be determined by SA WG3.

+D1) The UE discovers the Provisioning Server using the stored PS identity.

+NOTE 5a: At this point the stored PS identity is one of the following: PS identity preconfigured in the UE, or PS identity entered manually by the user, or PS identity received from the O-SNPN.

-D1) The UE discovers and connects to a provisioning server using the information from the DCS in step B1.
-It may also connect the server at application level with information preconfigured in the UE in step A or derived from the application identifier and/or Service Provider Identifier provided by the user in step B. The UE provides the provisioning server with the unique UE identifier, the default UE credentials, the identity of the selected SO-SNPN, and optionally the priority of the SO-SNPNs.
+If the UE at this point still does not have a stored PS identity, then the UE uses a well-known FQDN to perform PS discovery.
+The UE provides the provisioning server with the unique UE identifier, the default UE credentials, optionally the identity of the selected SO-SNPN, and the priority of the SO-SNPNs.
 Onboarding SNPN may also assist UE in discovery of Provisioning Server address as defined in clause 6.5.3.2.
 The provisioning server may discover and connect the DCS using the realm part of the unique UE identity and may authenticate the UE and make a secure connection for provisioning with the UE, based on the default UE credentials out of scope of 3GPP.

 Editor's note: The security aspects are to be specified by SA WG3 or out of 3GPP scope.

-D2) The Provisioning Server selects the SO-SNPN owning the subscription based on the information from the UE in step D1 and contacts the future SO-SNPN owning the subscription to provide the subscription credentials for access to the SNPN owning the subscription, and may retrieve other UE configuration parameters (e.g. PDU session parameters, such as S-NSSAI, DNN, URSPs, QoS rules, and other required parameters to access the SNPN and establish a regular PDU session).
+D2) The Provisioning Server selects the SO-SNPN owning the subscription and contacts the future SO-SNPN owning the subscription to provide the subscription credentials for access to the SNPN owning the subscription, and may retrieve other UE configuration parameters (e.g. PDU session parameters, such as S-NSSAI, DNN, URSPs, QoS rules, and other required parameters to access the SNPN and establish a regular PDU session).
 The Provisioning Server selects the SNPN owning the subscription in one of the following ways: